QuanPham247/THM-Hammer/README.md

 ![image](https://github.com/user-attachments/assets/05fe257f-b4ab-4dde-986d-edb60916c432)

 # THM-Hammer
 Hammer is a medium rate challenge.
 I'll start with directory enumeration on a web server, where a legitimate username can be found.
 After that, I will bypass 2fa mechanisism that is required to reset the user's password.
+To achieve RCE, I crafted new JWT token for the admin user by modifying the header and payload of the current user's token.

 <h2>${\color{Blue}Recon}$</h2>
 Nmap finds open ports: